KRYTON Metals Blog

 Metal Bending

-Cutting metal does not make it ready for mass production.
+Cutting metal doesn’t always make it ready for mass production.
 Operators might also have to perform other processes, such as bending to form complex shapes.
 Once the metal is cut, teams can use any of the following metal bending techniques to continue the process:

 Form Bending